thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/224/Screen_Shot_2016-06-21_at_5.41.22_AM.png)

 As you can see, the `movies` table contains a handful of columns.
 In a relational database system, all values in the same column must be the same data type.
-In other words, a PostgreSQL server won't store an entity with a `boolean` value in a `text` column of a table.
+For example, a `integer` value can't be stored in a `text` column.
 This strictness is one of the reasons why a relational database system, like PostgreSQL, can remain performant while managing a massive collection of information.

 Here's an overview of the most common data types in PostgreSQL.